neuromorphs/l2race/server_setup.md

 # How to setup the l2race server
+This is a guide how to set up the l2race remote server for the telluride workshop.

+## Requirements
+To install the l2race server, you will need:
+- Ubuntu machine with super user rights
+- Public IP / Internet address
+- Open ports: all UDP ports have to be open and point on the server
+- Conda/Miniconda

 ## Install l2race
 Login via SSH to the ubuntu machine and go to your home folder.